oddlander/meta-trimble/README.md

 # meta-trimble
-this is where all the trimble spesific meta data is housed
+this is where all the trimble specific meta data is housed